 [Full disclosure: I am both a Windows and Mac user, and have both Operating Systems installed on my machines.
 I am endeavoring to remain as unbiased as possible]

-Let’s do a quick comparison between the two and see what’s what.
+Let’s do a quick comparison between the two and see their main advantages and disadvantages.

 What do you want out of your machine?
 How do you plan to use it?
 Do you like being locked in your home studio with all your hardware and bells and whistles?
 Or do you like being on the go?

-The question of form factor is being turned on its head in today’s day and age, with computers taking one new roles and missions like never before.
+The question of form factor became a crucial point in today’s day and age, with computers taking one new role and mission like never before.
 There are tablet PCs, modular PCs, dumb terminals, and many more.
-It’s even possible to build your own laptop nowadays with components that no manufacturer would even dream of selling in a product, or you can choose to stuff a full-sized PC into a small suitcase to make for a travelling workstation.
+It’s even possible to build your own laptop nowadays with components that no manufacturer would even dream of selling in a product, or you can choose to stuff a full-sized PC into a small suitcase to make for a traveling workstation.

 More so than now, the choice truly is yours.
 Fortunately, as far as components and specifications go, they can still be classified into desktop-grade or laptop-grade.
 The exception to this is All-In-One PCs, which can offer in the same body two different versions: a cheap model with laptop grade hardware and a pricier model with desktop-grade hardware.